exercism/python/concepts/unpacking-and-multiple-assignment/about.md

 ["banana", "cherry", "orange", "kiwi", "melon", "mango"]
 ```

-We can also extract the values at the beginning and end of the `list`, while grouping all the values in the middle:
+We can also extract the values at the beginning and end of the `list` while grouping all the values in the middle:

 ```python
 >>> fruits = ["apple", "banana", "cherry", "orange", "kiwi", "melon", "mango"]